prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

    ![Screenshot showing the steps](../images/DP500-1-32.png)

-6. Modify the query as follows (replacing *datalakexxxxxxx* with the name of your data lake storage account) so that it uses the JSON_VALUE function to extract individual field values from the JSON data.View the result by running the query after modifying as below.
+1. Modify the query as follows (replacing *datalakexxxxxxx* with the name of your data lake storage account as **datalake<inject key="DeploymentID" enableCopy="false"/>** so that it uses the JSON_VALUE function to extract individual field values from the JSON data.View the result by running the query after modifying as below.

     ```sql
     SELECT JSON_VALUE(Doc, '$.SalesOrderNumber') AS OrderNumber,